Summative Assessment: Bulletin

 EDUQ has an extensive collection of digital resources but also offers documents in hard copy.
 To find a document, consult EDUQ.info and if the document is available on paper, you can borrow it by completing a form.
 You’ll need this form to reserve a document or to renew a loan.

-How to conduct a search
+How to search

 01

-How to conduct a search
+How to search

 * Guides in french, with some resources in english.